 THIS AWARD IS GAINED WHEN A SCHOOL IS ABLE TO DEMONSTRATE THEIR STRENGTH IN SUPPORTING CHILDREN'S WELLBEING, ANTI BULLYING STRATEGIES AND CITIZENSHIP.

 Are you worried that your child is being bullied?

 Here at Rolleston Primary School, we believe every child should be ‘Happy, Confident and Successful’.
 To achieve this they should have the opportunity to feel safe and secure so that they enjoy their learning.
-Please see our Anti-Bullying policy below for more information on how we deal with bullying.

 Bullying is defined as, ‘behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally’.
 Here at Rolleston, we define ‘bullying’ as something that happens Several Times On Purpose and encourage our children to Start Telling Other People.
 The acronym S.T.O.P. is taught to our children to help them define, spot and stop bullying when it occurs.

 We have 2 Anti-Bullying Champions in the school who oversee the prevention of bullying in the first place and investigate any bullying concerns, they are; Miss Hardy (Behaviour and Learning Mentor) and Mr Durkin (Deputy Headteacher).
 We have anti-bullying champions selected from the student body and a governor, Roxanne Stevenson, who supports the senior leadership with the procedures in place to deal with bullying at the school.